-11:7 ABOUT JOHN - Before John's disciples were out of earshot, Jesus addressed the assembled crowd with word that would also reassure those disciples.
+11:7 concerning John - Before John's disciples were out of earshot, Jesus addressed the assembled crowd with word that would also reassure those disciple.
 He reminded the people of John's ministry and how they had responded to it.
-Usually prophets would have to go where the people were if they were to get a hearing.
+Usually prophets would have to go where the people were if the were to get a hearing.
 In John's case, the people flocked out to him, even though he was out in the wilderness along the Jordan River.
 If he had been an unstable character, like the reeds along the riverbank that would sway back and forth in every breeze, not many would have bothered to go and hear him.
 (PBC)

-A REED SWAYED - That is, fickle, accommodating, or weak in his ministry?
+a reed shaken by the wind - That is, fickle, accommodating, or weak in his ministry?
 No, John stood strong against all winds: he was willing to proclaim God's words against the Pharisees and Sadducees (Mt.
 3:7-10) and even risk the anger of Herod Antipas because of his preaching and was imprisoned as a result (4:12; 14:3)!
 (CC p.
 564)

-11:8 MAN DRESSED IN FINE CLOTHES -The second hypothetical answer Christ supplies is likely intended as sarcasm or irony.
+11:8 man dressed in soft clothes -The second hypothetical answer Christ supplies is likely intended as sarcasm or irony.
 Was John a man dressed in the soft clothing of a wealthy person?
 No, such people live in the houses of kings, while John is languishing in a king's prison.
 In a way, yes.
 Even to acknowledge John as Yahweh's prophet, however, is to come short of grasping the significance of John, his ministry, and the times that have come upon Israel and the world.
 For John is someone even greater than a prophet.
 (CC p.
 564)